SEO 101– Your Ultimate SEO Handbook For 2023

 How often do you open your laptop specifically to enter a query on a search engine?
-Mobile devices make for a huge chunk of web traffic in 2022.
+Mobile devices make up a huge chunk of web traffic in 2023.
 40% of all mobile searches are for a local business or interest while comparable searches without using “near me” keywords have grown by 150% YoY.

 Source: Blue Corona

 All these statistics point to the rise of the mobile-first approach in the world of SEO in 2023.
 When you’re creating content or publishing content on your website, you should ensure that it is also optimized for mobile usage.
 Why?
 Your future customer is more likely on their phones right now looking up your business.
 If they come across a website that’s not mobile-friendly, they are highly likely to switch in an instant.